 This program is an IFC-led initiative, funded by the BHP Foundation, in collaboration with the World Bank.
 The goal is to enhance multi-stakeholder benefit sharing from investment in natural resources through effective disclosures and data use practices.
 D2D is designed to develop, test and disseminate new approaches aimed at improving information disclosure and data dissemination strategies.
-It currently is being piloted in Colombia, Ghana, Mongolia, and Peru.
+It currently is being piloted in Colombia, Ghana, Guinea, Mongolia, Peru, and Sierra Leone.

 In Colombia, in partnership with Transparency and Accountability Initiative, IFC is developing a sector-specific data assessment framework for monitoring mining royalties to determine the data challenges and barriers related to transparency and mining revenue management at the national and subnational levels.
 It responds to companies’ needs to identify the data demands in the areas of operations in order to better engage with communities and infomediaries on benefit-sharing.